 Maxwell held out his arm and led Alice to study a colorful modern painting on the other side of the gallery.
-As soon as he was sure Alice was out of earshot, Bastien turned to Alice.
+As soon as he was sure Alice was out of earshot, Bastien turned to Hana.

 “Did you get a chance to talk to Olivia?”